echowuzangye/data_lake/README.md

 - In Putty, run spark-submit etl.py

 # Explanation of the files
-- etl.py reads song_data and log_data from S3, ransforms them to create five different tables, and writes them to partitioned parquet files on S3
+- etl.py reads song_data and log_data from S3, transforms them to create five different tables, and writes them to partitioned parquet files on S3
 - dl.cfg contains AWS credentials

 # Resource and helpful link